liddiard/js-analyzer/README.md

 - **IE 8 compatability testing**: I'm using Angular 1.3, which has [dropped support for IE 8](https://docs.angularjs.org/guide/ie).
 It may work fine, but certain things might be broken.
+- **Making certain blocks of code more modular**: Especially the validateStructure function in app/codeValidation.js is a bit gross, though it's heavily commented.
+Certain pieces of functionality could be separated out into separate functions to make the code more readily understandable.

 ## Known issues